 (5.1) “An Upside Down Thruster?”

-The easiest way to explain this to a Functional Fitness athlete is, “Think about doing an upside down thruster.”
+The easiest way to explain this to a CrossFit athlete is, “Think about doing an upside down thruster.”
 Basically, you compress legs and arms and then extend legs and arms.
 Initially, this cue or mental image can be helpful to the beginner learning the movement.
 The idea is there is a correct sequence to the thruster as well as the HSPU.
 “Remember, you always initiate hip extension before pressing with the arms.”
 A common mistake is pressing before the legs have generated the momentum, which means you are making the movement harder rather than easier.

 However, it is important to note that as athletes begin to move very quickly the thruster analogy loses its truth because the arms and legs will begin to compress and extend in what at a glance appears to be unison.
 In reality, there are slight differences in timing that allow for this kip to be efficient but these differences are largely based on feel, which is difficult to explain in language.
 Basically, the hips will initiate the kip just a fraction of a second before the arms press.
 It looks simultaneous but it is not.